Memorial High School (Hedwig Village, Texas): Neighborhoods served

 Memorial serves students in all of the Memorial Villages (including Bunker Hill Village, Hedwig Village, Hilshire Village, Spring Valley Village, and most of Hunters Creek Village and Piney Point Village).
 While the school has a Houston address, it is located in the city of Hedwig Village, and it draws from a small portion of Houston in the Memorial and Spring Branch regions (including Stablewood, Afton Village, Brykerwoods, Monarch Oaks, Spring Oaks, Sandalwood, Whispering Oaks, and portions of Westview Terrace).
 A section of the Memorial City district is within the school's attendance zone.

 Memorial High School has eleven lunch vendors that deliver meals to students on campus during their respective lunch periods.

+Since opening its doors in 1962, MHS has received several renovations and additions.
+The campus consists of 311,115 square feet.